blulady/wwc_circleci/frontend/README.md

 - Tag leads and other team members.
 You will see everyone in the Reviewers section on the right.
 - Leave a comment explaining the changes.
 - Press the 'Create pull request' button

+9. Share your pull request in FE channel for awareness.

+## Test

+- When you add new component or work on new feature, please try to add test cases.
+- All tests will be run when you create a pull request as well as when you merge to master branch.

 ## Heroku Setup and Deployment